Leatherface: Design

-For the 2013 reboot, KNB EFX Group lead by co-founder Howard Berger with the assistance of fellow KNB makeup artist Mike McCarty, were hired to bring the character back to his roots.
-Working from the earlier screenplay drafts, in which Leatherface was depicted as a more elderly version of the character, concept art by Jerad S. Marantz would emphasize the forty-year time-span between the original film and the new iteration of the character.
+For the 2013 reboot, KNB EFX Group led by co-founder Howard Berger with the assistance of makeup artist Mike McCarty, was hired to bring the character back to his roots.
+Working from the earlier screenplay drafts, in which Leatherface was depicted as a more elderly version of the character, concept art by Jerad S. Marantz emphasized the forty-year time-span between the original film and the new iteration of the character.
 Details such as Leatherface killing and wearing the faces of senior citizens were incorporated into Marantz's earlier designs.
-Subsequent rewrites of the original draft would abandon the concept, as Luessenhop wanted a design that looked more "crispy" and resembling something more like tanned leather.
+Subsequent rewrites of the original draft abandoned the concept, as Luessenhop wanted a design that looked more "crispy" and resembling something more like tanned leather.
 In the end, Berger designed three separate masks used by Leatherface in the film: the "Pretty Woman" mask seen at the beginning of the film, the "Comfort" mask, and the "Slaughterhouse" mask, also referred to as the character's "Rage mask" during production.
 Each mask was molded to fit Yeager's face and given more flexibility than previously created for the character, giving Yeager more freedom to express himself with his face and eyes.
-The "Pretty Woman" mask was created as an exact replica of the mask seen in the first film using modern-day materials, while the "Slaughterhouse" and "Comfort" masks were both original designs by the KNB EFX team.
+The "Pretty Woman" mask was created as a replica of the mask seen in the first film using modern-day materials, while the "Slaughterhouse" and "Comfort" masks were both original designs by the KNB EFX team.
 The "Slaughterhouse" mask was intentionally designed to feel distorted and warped from old age; pieces of facial hair were added to the design to make it look and feel distinct, while granules of salt were mixed into the latex to give it a rough and ridged look.
-Each design of the new masks was fitted with a pair of leather straps on the back in compliance with Lionsgate's incentive to have something resembling straps from an old boot, also cutting the amount of time the makeup team needed to spend applying and removing the masks.
-Yeager recalled that it took approximately forty-five minutes to apply makeup for the mask, with fifteen minutes spent removing the mask.

-Undergoing a significant departure from previous entries, Lionsgate's 2017 prequel would be the first in the series to depict the character not wearing his iconic face mask throughout most of the film's duration.
-Only three separate masks, designed by effects artist and filmmaker Olivier Afonso, are briefly depicted over the course of the film.
+Undergoing a significant departure from previous entries, Lionsgate's 2017 prequel was to be the first in the series to depict the character not wearing his face mask throughout most of the film's duration.
+Only three separate masks, designed by effects artist and filmmaker Olivier Afonso, are briefly depicted in the film.
 These masks, such as the "Cowhead", muzzle, and the Hartman/Lizzy face mask, were designed to show the evolution of his identity leading up to him donning his first face mask at the end of the film.
-Afonso would also design the character's look after his face is severed by gunfire.
+Afonso also designed the character's look after his face is severed by gunfire.